 As you write your resume, you may need some additional resources such as websites and books.
 Two popular sites are listed below, and for books, go to the 650.142 non-fiction area of the library:

 If you are having trouble writing a resume, you might benefit from one of the online classes listed below, which you can access via the Elmhurst Public Library website (library card required).
-NOTE: Both Lynda.com and Gale Courses require you to create an account in addition to signing in with your library card.
+NOTE: Lynda.com requires you to create an account in addition to signing in with your library card.